Why do we get angry?

 Parenting a toddler is hard, are there any tips on anger management for parents of toddlers?
 Parenting a toddler can be one of the hardest things you can ever experience, I found it an incredibly frustrating and difficult time. firstly try to make sure you have plenty of parental support from family and friends so you don’t get so overwhelmed.
 Try to remember that your child is not deliberately pushing your buttons!
 Take some deep breaths and remember that they haven’t got the skills to cope with their situation and you need to help them through it no matter how difficult they are being.
 I found that if I gave myself twice as long as I needed to get ready to go out with my child I remained a lot calmer when they refused to budge! so for instance, if you think it will take an hour to get your child dressed and ready for preschool, schedule two hours to account for all the ups and downs along the way!
 This can help you practice being a calm parent instead of the angry parent you can turn into when you’re faced with an uncooperative toddler!

-If you have an angry preschooler and are at a loss as to how to help them through the hitting and biting stage, read how changing the way we reacted to our child made all the difference to my son’s aggressive behaviour, and how we helped him become calmer and happier, just click the button below!
+If you have an angry preschooler and are at a loss as to how to help them through the hitting and biting stage, read how changing the way we reacted to our child made all the difference to my son’s aggressive behavior, and how we helped him become calmer and happier here

 To read more about meditation for busy parents and how this helps